web-deps/odom/docs/quick-start.md

 #### Defer

 The conditional [Defer](./conditionals.md#defer) allows you to delay rendering of an element.
 The first element rendered approximately 3 seconds after the loading of the page.
-We made this happen via the attribute `acom-loading`.
+We made this happen via the attribute `odom-loading`.
 We used a JSON object to specify the options for the delay.
 The JSON object had a property `type` which was set to `defer`.
 This property indicated the type of loading we wanted.
 The JSON object also had another property `time` which we set to `3000`.
 This property specified how much time (in miliseconds) was supposed to pass before the element was rendered.

 #### Visibility

 The visibility of an element can be set or changed via the conditional [Visibility](./conditionals.md#visibility).
-The second element's visibility was set via the attribute `acom-visibilty`.
+The second element's visibility was set via the attribute `odom-visibilty`.
 We used a JSON object.
 The property `value` was set to an array containing two values of visibility.
 The visibility is set to the first value if the conditional is true, and to the second if the conditional is false.
 The conditions checked were specified in the property `conditions`.
 The `conditions` were specified in an array which contained only one value.
 The value was a string with a [data selector](./data.md#data-selectors) `@data.hide` which referred to `options.utils.data.hide`.
 The value referred to was set to `false`, which means the conditional failed.
 This resulted into the visibility of the element being set to `visible`.
 That is why you were able to see the element on the page.

 Let us see what happens if we change the result of the conditional.
 Set the value of `options.utils.data.hide` to `true` and refresh the page.
 After refreshing, you should not be able to see the element on the page.
 This is because the conditonal failed and thus the visibility of the element set to `hidden`.
 Fore more information about the Visibility conditional, refer to [Visibility](./conditionals.md#visibility).

 #### Display

 We set the display value of the third element using the conditional [Display](./conditionals.md#display).
-In the value for the attribute `acom-display` we set the desired options via a JSON object.
+In the value for the attribute `odom-display` we set the desired options via a JSON object.
 The property `value` specified the desired display values for the success and failure of the conditional using the first and second values of the array respectively.
 The property `conditions` was used to specify the conditions to be checked.
 The array contained only a data selector for the value `options.utils.data.hide`.
 Since the value was set to `false` the conditional failed and thus the value of the display was set to `grid`.

 Let us see what happens if we change the conditions.
 Set the value of `options.utils.data.hide` (if you have not changed it already) to `true` and refresh the page.
 You should no longer see the element on the page.
 For more information about Display refer to [Display](./conditionals.md#display).

 #### Presence

 We can choose to add or remove an element from the DOM using the conditional [Presence](./conditionals.md#presence).
-The fourth element's presence in the DOM was set via the attribute `acom-presence`.
+The fourth element's presence in the DOM was set via the attribute `odom-presence`.
 The value for the attribute was a JSON object in which we specified the options for the conditional.
 The property `action` specified what was supposed to be done should the conditions be met, which in our case was to add the element to the DOM.
 The `conditions` were specified in an array with two values.
 The first value was a data selector of `options.utils.data.show`.
 The second value was a media query specifying the media conditions to be tested.
 All the values of the array must be true for the conditional to be successful.
 In our case, `options.utils.data.show` was set to `true`.
 The media query test result depended on the width of the browser window.
 If your window width passed the test (was 800px or larger), you were able to see the element, and if not, you were not able to see it.

 Change the width of the window so that it results into the opposite effect.
 Refresh the page and observe what happens.
 Refer to [Presence conditional](./conditionals.md#presence) for more details.

 #### Lazy

 We can apply lazy loading to any element in the DOM via the [Lazy loading conditional](./conditionals.md#lazy).
 The last element was lazily loaded as you observed in [Testing](#testing).
-In the attribute `acom-loading`, we specified the type of loading as `lazy`.
+In the attribute `odom-loading`, we specified the type of loading as `lazy`.
 This enabled the element to be lazily loaded.
 For more information about lazy loading refer to [Lazy](./conditionals.md#lazy).

 ## Collections

-Using Acom, you can create collections of elements from collections of data.
+Using Odom, you can create collections of elements from collections of data.
 You can use these elements in lists, tables and the like.

 ### File Content Structure